ethan-fox/baseball-game-core/README.md

 $ npm run dev
 ```

-and then `POST localhost:7050/executePlay` (via Postman or somewhere else)
+and then `POST localhost:7050/startGame` (via Postman or somewhere else)

+`POST localhost:7050/executePlay` to make it move

 ## TODO list